boxwise/boxtribute/flask/README.md

 ### Debugging

-By default the flask app runs in `development` mode in the Docker container which means that hot-reloading and debugging is enabled.
+By default the Flask app runs in `development` mode in the Docker container which means that hot-reloading and debugging is enabled.

-#### Built-in flask debugger
+#### Built-in Flask debugger

 For debugging an exception in an endpoint, direct your web browser to that endpoint.
-The built-in flask debugger is shown.
+The built-in Flask debugger is shown.
 You can attach a console by clicking the icons on the right of the traceback lines.
 For more information, refer to the [documentation](https://flask.palletsprojects.com/en/1.1.x/quickstart/#debug-mode).

 #### Debugging Back-end in VSCode